 Tapspace is always accepting new submissions of creative works for percussion.
 Your submission will go into a review queue which we review by order of receipt.
 This process can often take several weeks to a few months, so we appreciate your patience while awaiting a response.
 It's important to us to give each submission the care and attention it deserves.

 We prefer digital submissions rather than hard copy, as this saves time, money, and paper!
-If you'd like to submit something for review, we require all of the following items:
+If you'd like to submit something for review, we require the following items:

 - Full score should be submitted in PDF format.

 - Program notes and any performance notes (PDF, Pages, Word, RTF, or plain text format).
 Performance notes are optional, but highly encouraged.

 - Audio and/or video recording.
 Video is best for providing a realistic example of your work, even if the performance is less than stellar.
 For audio, we prefer live recordings for the same reason, but sequenced recordings will work as long as they have been made with a high level of realism.
 We do not consider Finale or Sibelius files to be audio recordings.